 - 7.5.1 Nesting by birds within the core development area is considered unlikely to occur.
-Birds are however likely to nest in the woodland and tree line on the site boundaries. - 7.5.2 Any vegetation to be trimmed or cleared should be checked for nesting birds before it is removed.
+Birds are however likely to nest in the scattered trees and scrub on the site boundaries. - 7.5.2 Any vegetation to be trimmed or cleared should be checked for nesting birds before it is removed.
 Ideally this should occur outside the bird nesting period March-September.
-If vegetation clearance is to occur in the March-September period a check for nesting birds should be conducted first by a suitably qualified individual. - 7.5.3 New planting within the site and the protection of habitats adjacent to the site boundary will maintain the ecological functionality of the site for breeding birds. - 7.5.4 If nesting birds are found at the site all site works shall cease and further ecological advice shall be sought with a view to a detailed method statement and programme of mitigation measures being prepared and implemented.
+If vegetation clearance is to occur in the March-September period a check for nesting birds should be conducted first by a suitably qualified individual. - 7.5.3 New planting within the site and the protection of habitats adjacent to the site boundary will maintain the ecological functionality of the site for breeding birds. - 7.5.4 If nesting birds are found at the site all site works shall cease and further ecological advice shall be sought with a view to a detailed method statement and programme of mitigation measures being prepared and implemented. - 7.5.5 Bird boxes can be integrated into the buildings as shown on Figure 7.
+We would suggest the use of 4 x integrated swift boxes.
+These may also be used by House Sparrow.
+They should be integrated into the walls under the eaves at the apex of the roof on the gable walls.